 General Information: During the First World War the French equipped Polish volunteers with French equipment including Model 1915 Adrian style helmets.
 These were fitted with pressed metal badges following the pattern of French chasseurs units, but with a Polish eagle in the center of the disk rather than “RF.”
 A less common badge was larger and oval shaped with a Polish eagle.

-Collector Notes: This is an exceedingly rare helmet.
+Collector Notes: This is an exceedingly rare helmet type.
 There are few surviving genuine examples of this type, but many fakes, so beware.
 Look carefully for signs of tampering around the edges of the frontal badge and the prongs in the interior of the helmet.
+Color variation between that badge and shell may be an indication of fakery.

 * Citation pending